 - A pdf copy of the publication nominated

-Nominations will not be considered from individuals deemed to have conflicts of interest, which includes the following: co-authors of the paper plus their students/advisors, and anyone who has collaborated or co-authored with any of the authors of the nominated publication during a period of three years prior to nomination.
+Nominations will not be considered from individuals deemed to have conflicts of interest, which includes the following: co-authors of the paper plus their students/advisors, and anyone who has collaborated or co-authored with any of the authors of the nominated publication during a period of three years prior to its publication.

-The Best Paper Committee for 2017 consists of Simon Brassell (chair of the committee, Indiana University, Bloomington), Carol Arnosti (University of North Carolina, Chapel Hill) and Julio Sepúlveda (University of Colorado, Boulder).
-Questions may be directed to the committee members or to email@example.com.
-We actively encourage our colleagues to make nominations for this award.
+The Best Paper Committee consists of Carol Arnosti (chair of the committee, University of North Carolina, Chapel Hill), Julio Sepúlveda (University of Colorado, Boulder), and Francoise Behar (Total, Paris).
+Questions may be directed to the committee members or to firstname.lastname@example.org.

 Best Student Paper Awards have the year marked with **.
 Award recipients are selected by the OGD's Best Paper Award Committee.